 Wind power could power every UK home by 2030, according to Boris Johnson’s recent pledge at the Conservative party conference.
 The Prime Minister has pledged £160 million to upgrade ports and infrastructure in order to increase the UK’s offshore wind capacity, as part of the first stage of the Build Back Greener initiative.
-Through this investment, the UK is set to become the world leader in clean wind energy.
-Plus, hundreds of thousands of UK jobs are expected to be created along the way.
+Through this investment, the UK will be the world leader in clean wind energy.
+Plus, hundreds of thousands of UK jobs are likely to be created along the way.

 Sustainable energy: Wind power and how it works